lake-wg/edhoc/draft-ietf-lake-edhoc.md

 db 78 97 4c 27 15 79 b0 16 33 a3 ef 62 71 be 5c 22 5e b2
 ~~~~~~~~~~~~~~~~~~~~~~~

-info for K_2m is defined as follows:
+info for K_2m is defined as follows in CBOR diagnostic notation:

 ~~~~~~~~~~~~~~~~~~~~~~~
 info for K_2m =